 In most cases, the hearing starts with all respondents in the room together with the board for the chairperson's opening remarks and introductions.
-Then, each student will have an opportunity to review the report/s and speak to the board individually.
+Then, each student will have an opportunity to review the information available and speak to the board individually.
 The board may ask questions of the student, and the student will have an opportunity to ask questions that they may have for the board.

 After each respondent has appeared before the board, everyone will gather together again to hear from any witnesses and for concluding questions or remarks.
 The board will then enter a private deliberation on the decision and sanctions (if appropriate).
 Students will be notified of the decision, in most cases, within three business days.